michael-emmanuel/AIHeadshot/README.md

 - Responsive UI built with Tailwind
 - Designed to integrate with AI image generation APIs (OpenAI, Replicate, etc.)

-> This project focuses on the frontend and workflow.
-You must integrate an AI backend or API to generate headshots.

 ---

 ## 🧠 Tech Stack